ghoss23/rent_agreement_project/README.md

 # Sample Hardhat Project

-This project demonstrates a basic Hardhat use case.
+This project demonstrates a Rent Agreement.
 It comes with a sample contract, a test for that contract, and a Hardhat Ignition module that deploys that contract.

+Still to create seperate javascript files for each function, frontend.

 Try running some of the following tasks: